-From the beginning, WiFiRanger has been focused on providing connectivity solutions for RVers.
-Initially, the focus was on long-range Wi-Fi (hence the company name), but WiFiRanger is also embracing cellular connectivity.
+WiFiRanger was always focused on providing connectivity solutions for RVers.
+Initially, the focus was on long-range Wi-Fi (hence the company name), but later embraced cellular connectivity.

 In 2019 WiFiRanger refreshed its offerings with the all-new "Converge" product line (our news story) - an entirely new generation of hardware.

-The Converge lineup currently consists of three indoor routers (Poplar, Spruce, and Aspen) and two outdoor routers (Denali and Everest).
-A third out router - the Teton - was retired in 2024.
+The Converge lineup consisted of three indoor routers (Poplar, Spruce, and Aspen) and three outdoor routers (Teton, Denali, and Everest).

-This entry covers the outdoor Converge routers - which provide long-range Wi-Fi and cellular connectivity as an option.
-The Converge routers are designed to mount these radios on your RV roof away from indoor interference and obstructions.
+This entry covers the outdoor routers, which provide long-range Wi-Fi and cellular connectivity.
+Outdoor routers are designed to mount the cellular and Wi-Fi radios on your RV roof away from indoor interference and obstructions, with extremely short cables between the antennas and radios to reduce signal loss.

-For an overview of the full WiFiRanger product line (and a look at some of the software features in common across different devices), see our gear center entry:
+For an overview of the full WiFiRanger/Winegard product line (and a look at some of the software features of each ), see our gear center entry:

 Product Variations